Justin-Tan/high-fidelity-generative-compression/README.md

 </details>

-The last two show interesting failure modes: small figures in the distance are almost entirely removed (top of the central rock in the penultimate image), and the model bitrate increases significantly when the image is dominated by high-frequency components.
+The last two show interesting failure modes: small figures in the distance are almost entirely removed (top of the central rock in the penultimate image), and the required model bitrate increases significantly when the image is dominated by high-frequency components.

 ### Authors